TatuLund/vaadin-create23/README.md

 Despite the application using the old Vaadin 8, many of the examples featured here are applicable to more current Vaadin versions.

-For a framework-agnostic functional specification of the application behavior, see the [VaadinCreate Product Requirements Document](docs/VaadinCreate.PRD.md).
+For a functional specification of the application behavior, see the [VaadinCreate Product Requirements Document](docs/VaadinCreate.PRD.md).
+For domain structure details, see [Data Model](docs/DataModel.md).
 For visual UX layout specs, see [WireFrames](docs/WireFrames.md).
+For UI styling and design conventions, see [Style Guide](docs/StyleGuide.md).

 ## Covered topics